 https://gitlab.example.com

-Next, use the username “root” and the password you received during installation to log in to GitLab.
+Next, log in to GitLab using the username “root” and the password you received during installation.
 As mentioned in the previous section’s password printout, the guide’s password was “4zB2mbBLCcRLRAkv3qHfmSZULJ/6ocJNe2XK8zNx9nU=” in the image.

 You have successfully logged in as the root account and will arrive at the default landing page.